 Things went according to form during the early years, but in the spring of 1987, Harper and producer/boyfriend Tony Cacciotti became embroiled in a bitter dispute with Miller/Boyett over a decision to shift the focus of the show's stories to a comedic focus (with teen heartthrob Bateman being the major part of the plan).
 Eventually, Harper was fired ... and Valerie Hogan (along with her best friend, Annie) was promptly killed in a car accident sometime during the summer of 1987.

-.
+In the summer of 1988, to distance the series from the now long-departed Harper, the producers dropped the name Valerie completely from the title: The series was now known as The Hogan Family.
 Stories shifted back to typical family situations, many with comedic bents, although some were deadly serious.
-Two of those stories focused on David's best buddy, Rich (Tom Hodges): One where David locked a drunken Rich in the closet during a house party to keep him from driving drunk (during the 1987-1988 season, not long after Val died), and in one of the last original episodes ... this one, where Rich does die (of AIDS).
+Two of those stories focused on David's best buddy, Rich (Tom Hodges): One where David locks a drunken Rich in the closet during a house party to keep him from driving drunk (during the 1987-1988 season, not long after Val died), and one of the last original episodes, in which Rich does die (of AIDS).
 In 1990, Michael and Sandy's newly-divorced father, Lloyd (Jonathan Hillerman), moves in with the family ... at the same time the series moved to CBS.
 That and other changes did nothing to stop a slowly diminishing audience, and the series ended its run in the summer of 1991.

 This show provides examples of:

 - Absentee Actor: Possibly due to the subject matter, Jeremy Licht does not appear in "Bad Timing".

 - Adult Fear: The House Fire episode.
 Especially since they react precisely the way people have been told not to—panicking and running around, and one of the boys going back to his room for something.